nasim-raj-laskar/Attendance-System/README.md

 Ensure you have the following installed:

 - 💻 Python 3.8
-- 📖 Required Python libraries (install using `requirements.txt` if available):
+- 📖 Required Python libraries:
   - OpenCV
   - NumPy
   - Scikit-learn